bmidi/newhaven.bike/cranksgiving/index.md

 - [ ]  **Dried herbs and spices** (oregano, basil, cumin, chili powder, paprika)
 - [ ]  **100% fruit spread**
 - [ ]  **Garlic** (granulated, powdered, or mixed)

+## A Word

+Thank you to everyone at DESK CT!

+DESK's mission:

+"To serve people experiencing homelessness or living in poverty by providing food assistance and services that promote health, community, and equity."